trojanators/PathGenerator/Software Output File Requirements.md

     [X]
     [Y]
 ```
-### --

 ## 3.1.0 Data Structure Continued

 #### The Data Structure of this file uses a top - down approach.
-This means that the Path Data file reads, linearly Starting With the User Comment and ending with the Y value of the Waypoint.
+This means that the Path Data file reads, linearly Starting With the Waypoint Id and ending with the Y value of the Waypoint.
 Refer to figure 1.2 Data Structure for the file layout.
 The Liner Layout of the DataStructure makes it  easy to comply with human readable format standard.